-What teas are best iced?
+What teas are the best iced?

 So out of all these teas, which ones are recommended?
 We've done the homework for you with over 15 years of experience serving iced teas in our popular tea cafes.

 See our top picks below, or view our complete list of iced teas.

-Over the years at our restaurants we developed a formula for black iced tea that has been our tried and true formula.
+Over the years at our restaurants, we developed a formula for black iced tea that has been our tried-and-true formula.
 It offers a crisp astringency from Ceylon with deep malty notes from Kenya.
 This formula is now available for purchase in-store and on-line.